xbouteiller/DetectEvent/README.md

 - Arg parser was added : It can be used in order to change manually some parameters before computation

 ### Example of uses
-Good results was obtained with the following :
+Good results was obtained with the following configuration:

 >
 > python Leaf_exec.py -tr 4 -fr 2 -td 2 -fd 2
+> python Leaf_exec.py --transfo_rmse 4 --fit_rmse 2 --transfo_diff 2 --fit_diff 2
 >

-This represents for
+That's mean:

 - the 'raw' signal :
     - transformation of the raw measures with a log(y) when fitting model from the end to the start & and 1/exp(y) when fitting model from the start to the end